 Trello VS SquidHub

-Since it launched in 2011, Trello (read our comprehensive review) has been the byword of cheap (free!), effective project and task management.
+Since it launched in 2011, Trello (see our review) has been the byword of cheap (free!), effective project and task management.
 It has won users over with its silly attitude, “board view,” integrations, and cute husky dog mascot.
 Sure there were other apps with more features, sure there were other apps with better communication tools, but if you were trying to manage your projects without paying anything at all, Trello was your best and, in some ways, only bet.
 And to all observers, it seemed that Trello would continue to dominate that low-end edge of the project management market for the foreseeable future, catering not just to the project managers of the world, but also to the couples planning weddings, surprise birthday organizers, and graduation party masterminds.

 But that is where the similarities end.
 Far from a mere Trello clone, SquidHub is a true contender, bringing a different set of skills to the table.
 That is what makes this comparison as interesting as it is: both apps try to solve the same basic problem and both of them present solutions in totally different ways.
 So let’s get down to the brass tacks and figure out which of the two is best for you.